rcazzara/seldovia/_people/Logger_Jack_Hopkins_Plumas_County.md

 trucks.

-"I have heard said by those who would know," confirms Robert Cameron, "that Jack Hopkins could operate any equipment that ‘had a lever on it.’
-He was Paul Bunyanesque to the kids around Greenville and to the tough men who worked for him."
+"I have heard said by those who would know," confirms Robert Cameron, "that Jack Hopkins could operate any equipment that â€˜had a lever on it.â€™ He was Paul Bunyanesque to the kids around Greenville and to the tough men who worked for him."

 With fondness and pride, Jack often said of his loggers, "They are the